Safe internet use for kids: cybersecurity professor shares 5 tips

 Prof Buckland says this will also allow parents to notice when children need them to step in and to provide support.

 “You wouldn’t want your kids to be upset or doing something wrong and not be across it,” he says.

-“It’s also important to empower children to set their responsibilities and limits around their technology usage, and apps like “SelfControl” can help them do this.
+“It’s also important to empower children to set their own responsibilities and limits around their own technology usage and apps like “SelfControl” can help them do this.